sbitio/puppet-monit/README.md

 ## Usage

 All parameters for the monit module are contained within the main `::monit` class, so for any function of the module, set the options you want.
 See the common usages below for examples.

+Check types are implemented by defined types, named after `monit::check::TYPE`.
+All check types have several configuration options in common (ex: group, priority, alerts, dependencies, etc.), along with the check specific options.

+On the other hand, `monit::check` defined type is a facade for all check types.
+It works as a single entry point to declare any type of check in the same way.
+Common configuration options are parameters of the defined type, and check specific options are passed through a hash in the `config` parameter.

-There're several entry points to declare your own checks:
+So there're several entry points to declare your own checks:

- * Create an instance of the specific defined type for the given check (ex: `monit::check::CHECKTYPE`)
+ * Create an instance of the specific defined type for the given check (ex: `monit::check::TYPE`)
  * Create an instance of the generic `monit::check` defined type, and pass in the details of the check
  * Pass in a hash of checks to `::monit` class.
-This enables providing the checks from Hiera, optionally with `hiera_hash` merge strategy
+This enables providing the checks from Hiera, with your preferred merge strategy

 ### Install and enable monit